kylegraeme/storytime/README.md

 They stared deeply into eachother's eyes and thought, "Wait!".
 - Let's hunt a sad panda ..!
 So the possum and Ramon went to Rob and Rocco's to seek revenge.
+A gruesome and bloody fight ensued between the possums and the three George Brown instructors.